elunna/nerfhack-changelog/README.md

 * Potion of paralysis lasts 3-24 turns on monsters and has less effect when diluted (Evil)
 * Withering can be cured by quaffing holy water.
 * Blessed restore ability only restores a few levels (Evil)
-* potions of gain energy grant a lot more energy and get an alchemy recipe (from xNetHack).
+* potions of gain energy grant a lot more energy and get an alchemy recipe (xnh).
 * Mixing oil with water always results in diluted oil.
 * Dipping water into any potion will simply dilute the other potion (SLASHEM)
 * Dipping into a cursed potion always causes an explosion (SLASHEM).